YeonwooSung/ai_book/README.md

 # DeusX

 Inspired from "Deus Ex Machina".
-Basically, the main aim of this project is to reveal the truth of the world.
+Basically, the main aim of this project is to explain the things about AI, so that we could go to the next level.